yocontra/node-gdal-next/README.md

 ## Sample Usage

 Only asynchronous raster reading/writing and asynchrounous opening are supported in the current version.
-Mixing synchronous and asynchronous operations should work **as long as you do not touch the dataset object itself while asynchronous operations are running**
+Mixing synchronous and asynchronous operations is supported.

+#### Safe mixing of asynchronous operations

+Simultaneous operations on distinct dataset objects are always safe When using the same dataset object and while an asynchronous operation is running, you can
+* Use everything in RasterBandPixels, whether synchronous or asynchronous
+* Use everything in RasterBand
+* Nothing else, and in particular nothing on the dataset object itself

 **Does not support worker_threads**